sohamc0/micrOcaml-compiler/README.md

 #### Add, Sub, Mult, and Div

 Arithmetic operators work on integers; if either argument evaluates to a non-`Int`, a `TypeError` should be raised.
-An attempt to divide by zero should raise a `DivByZeroError` exceptio.
+An attempt to divide by zero should raise a `DivByZeroError` exception.

 ```ocaml
 eval_expr [] (Binop (Add, Value(Int 1), Value(Int 2))) = Int 3